 - ¼ cup brown sugar

-- ¾ cup freshly grated Asian pear (or about half an Asian pear)
+- ¾ cup freshly grated Asian pear, (or about half an Asian pear) or use apple

 - Wash the Ribs: Soak the ribs in cold water for about 10-20 minutes to remove blood.
 After that, wash the ribs at least a couple of times in cold water, scrubbing off bone fragments and other debris then pat dry with paper towels.
 Set aside.